Fractured Magic: Egil Interlude V

 Six Months Later

 Helge, Oskar, Kjell, and several classmates who hadn’t been included in their fateful summer dare sat around him.
-Helge was telling some story about a hunting trip he took with his father and Leandros had long since tuned out, his unfocused gaze settled on the empty blackboard at the front of the room.
+Helge was telling some story about a hunting trip he took with his father and Leandros had long since tuned out, his unfocused gaze settled somewhere near the empty blackboard at the front of the room.

-When the professor entered, a familiar figure trailing in behind him, Leandros was the first to notice.
-It was a lean young man with dark skin, a pretty face, and long, long hair pulled up into a ponytail.
-That face, in particular, had featured in more than a few of Leandros’ dreams since their night in Lyryma.
-Roman stood out among the broad-shouldered, fair-haired citizens of Alfheimr.
+Roman Hallisey stood out among the broad-shouldered, fair-haired citizens of Alfheimr.
 More than his dark hair and eyes, he was so exquisitely sapien, without an alfar’s sharp angles, slitted eyes, or pointed ears.
-As in Lyryma, his clothes were in a traditional troasian style—he wore a flowing white tunic partially unbuttoned at the top, a sash around his waist, and a red ascot around his neck.
+As in Lyryma, his clothes were in a traditional Troasian style—he wore a flowing white tunic partially unbuttoned at the top, a sash around his waist, and a red ascot around his neck.
+When Roman found Leandros’ gaze, Leandros couldn’t help but smile broadly.

 “Your expression, Prince Nochdvor,” the professor warned, and Leandros quickly wiped it from his face.
 It had drawn the others’ attention, and they now noticed Roman as well.